lockss/lockss-rtd-manual/docs/installing/downloading.rst

       *  You can install a version as of a specific Git commit :samp:`{COM}` of the ``lockss-installer`` repository by adding :samp:`--git-commit={COM}` (or :samp:`-c {COM}`) after ``| sh -s -``.
 This might be needed if you are helping the LOCKSS Team test a development version of the LOCKSS Installer from a specific point in time in its Git history.

-   .. dropdown:: Considerations if using ``sudo -u``
+   .. dropdown:: Considerations if using ``sudo -u lockss``
-      :name: downloading-sudo-u
+      :name: considerations-if-using-sudo-u-lockss
       :icon: light-bulb
       :animate: fade-in-slide-down